Jack-Tack/Birdwatcher/README.md

 # Wiring
 ![Wiring Setup](https://github.com/Jack-Tack/Birdwatcher/blob/main/wiring.png "Wiring")
 # Telegram Setup
-1. To obtain ID, create a Telegram account and find a GetID bot, there are plenty available.
+1. To obtain your ID, create a Telegram account and find a GetID bot, there are plenty available.
 When you start a chat it will give you your ID.
 2. To create your own bot, start a chat with "BotFather" and type /newbot.
 After entering a display and username you will be given your bot token.
 3. Begin a chat with the bot you've created before uploading code or there will be an error and you will receive no images.
 # Code Setup